ootidea/ts-tagged-union/README.md

 })
 ```

-The third argument acts as a so-called **default case**, as follows.
+The third argument serves as a so-called **default case**, as follows.

 ```ts
 const isAchromatic = Color.match(